-Good oral health is important for general health and wellbeing and the impact of oral disease places a considerable burden on individuals, families and the community.
+Good oral health is important for general health and wellbeing.
+This is because the impact of oral disease places a considerable burden on individuals, families and the community.

 Most oral diseases are preventable.
 The Victorian Government recognises the importance of good oral health and the need to focus on maximising prevention by promoting oral health to all Victorians.